151 Reviews !!!! (In order from best to worst) for the 2005

 men and a woman dance to portray the conflicts that arise from the disparity

 of power in society.
-Their choice of chairs as the measure of power provide useful
+Their choice of

-symbols for Chairista rebels and a game of musical
+rebels and a game of musical chairs.

-favorite, when three dancers danced in synch, while the fourth provided his
+The first piece was my favorite, when three dancers danced in synch,

-subtle variations.
+while the fourth provided his subtle variations.
 (Aug 12) |

-63. |
+| 63. | I

 saw this play about the earthier side of Christ’s life at midnight!
 Despite the hour, the cast did fine job of

-portraying the twelve disciples, and a wimpy, sexually ambivalent
+portraying the twelve disciples, and a wimpy, sexually ambivalent Christ.
+The disclaimers at the beginning and end

-beginning and end were appropriate, though unneeded in my case.
-It was quite a surprise to have Christ jump
+It was quite a surprise to have Christ jump off the stage and across

-off the stage and across two rows of seats to personally ask me to shout Halleuah!
-The
+two rows of seats to personally ask me to shout Halleuah!
+The crucifixion and remaining empty cross

-crucifixion and remaining empty cross are still powerful for me.
+are still powerful for me.
 (Aug 28) |

-64. |
+| 64. | Snapshot:

 (****) This